svr1315/CypressDemo/README.md

     cypress\fixtures\example.json-> Added an example fixtures file/folder

     =========================================================
-    Added the following in the current framework:
+   Current framework has:

    * fixtures->Properties.json file for maintenance of test data
-   * Hooks are added to run before each test
+   * Hooks are added to run before and after each test